santagoy/san-tagoy-xyz/content/games/wanton-pinoy-spaghetti/lifepaths.md

 ## Starting Inventory

-When you finish character creation, you begin adventuring with the following set of items in addition to your Mustering Out benefits.
+When you finish character creation, you begin adventuring, you must purchase your starting equipment.
+Prices are listed in the [Gear section](gear.md).

-- Revolver **or** Rifle (single-shot or lever-action) with 1d4 slots of ammo
-- Leather Rucksack
-- a Hunting Knife **or** *Balisong*
-- 5 days worth of rations
-- 1d10 Water Canteen
-- 3d4 clothing items
-- If a Tradesman

 ## Luck